friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 ---

-Putting the two equations together, the MLE for a Gaussian distribution are:
+Putting the two equations together, the ML estimators for the parameters of a Gaussian distribution are:
 $$
 \begin{equation}
 \begin{split}\hat{\mu}_{\text{ML}} & =\frac{1}{N}\sum_{i}x_{i}\\